Lesní Jakubov

 Lesní Jakubov is a municipality and village in Třebíč District in the Vysočina Region of the Czech Republic.
 It has about 100 inhabitants.

 Lesní Jakubov lies approximately 27 km east of Třebíč, 53 km south-east of Jihlava, and 164 km south-east of Prague.

+Demographics

+Economy

+The Rapotice Prison is the main employer in Lesní Jakubov.
+It is classified as a low-, medium- and high-security prison for men with a capacity of 755 prisoners.
+It employs more than 200 people.